Another Book of Nothing Chapters 10-13:

 Bhagavad Gita 9:23

 The personalities and stories of Hinduism are practically infinite.
 The very name is a comparatively recent one for what has always been known as Sanatana Dharma, or the ‘Eternal Truth’.
 As such it goes back before time, and considers time itself as but a concept barely noticeable on the bosom of the infinite.
-The very lifespan of creation is said to be but a breath of God, and yet may also be contained in less than the space between two thoughts.
+The very lifespan of creation is said to be but a single breath of God, and yet may also be contained in less than the space between two thoughts.
 Against this background, historical veracity is of little concern, and its relevance pales before such profound philosophy, sublime teaching, and the overwhelming moral authenticity of its stories.

 Every such creature as is glorious, brilliant or powerful,